PicoG/picog.github.io/about.md

 #### _At picoG we make graphical (G Dataflow) programming accessible to everyone and deployable to any device or platform._

-(Right now, we're working on PicoG Desktop which allows you to deploy LabVIEW NXG 5.1 "G Web VIs" to the Raspberry Pi Pico.)
+Right now, we're working on PicoG Desktop which allows you to deploy LabVIEW [G Web VIs](http://webvi.io) to the Raspberry Pi Pico.

 ### Our Sponsors and Supporters